 Each Spring, the Kanbar Institute of Film & Television proudly presents the First Run Festival to showcase over 100 advanced projects in film, video, and animation.
 In its 73 year history, it has premiered the work of many NYU filmmakers, including Oliver Stone, Jim Jarmusch and Spike Lee.Read More.

 Held twice a year, the Sight & Sound Showcase features faculty-nominated work by students from the Fundamentals of Sight & Sound Film, Studio, and Documentary courses.
 Screenings are held on a Friday in the first month of each semester and a Viewer's Choice Award is given to one project in each category (Film, Studio, and Documentary).Read More.

 New Visions & Voices is a celebration of work completed by students in our Intermediate Production courses.
 These up-to-eight-minute-long films feature student work from our Narrative, Documentary, Experimental, and Animation classes as well as work from our Prague Study Abroad Program, which specializes in 35 millimeter film.
 The festival takes place every fall and culminates in a screening of our top ten to twelve finalists.
-The Niklas Kalborg Production Awards are given to the top two award winners.Read More.
+The Niklas Kalborg Production Awards are given to the top three award winners.Read More.

 Student Run Festivals

 The Fusion Film Festival is New York University’s premiere film and television festival dedicated to celebrating women in film, television, and new media from student to icon.
 Fusion was founded in 2003 at NYU’s Tisch School of the Arts with the mission of encouraging, promoting, and inspiring women filmmakers and the collaboration between the sexes.
 Every spring, Fusion mounts a multi-day film festival with multiple screenings, industry panels, pitch meetings, master-classes, retrospectives, and student showcases.Read More.